discovery-unicamp/Minerva/CONTRIBUTING.md

 * Adding logging messages or debugging output
 * Changes to ‘metadata’ files like Gemfile, .gitignore, build scripts, etc.
 * Moving source files from one directory or package to another

+## Making Code Contributions

+Every code contribution should be made through a pull request.
+This applies to all changes, including bug fixes and new features.
+This allows the maintainers to review the code and discuss it with you before merging it.
+It also allows the community to discuss the changes and learn from them.

+You code should follow the following guidelines:

+* **Documentation**: Make sure to document your code.
+This includes docstrings for functions and classes, as well as comments in the code when necessary.
+For the documentation, we use the numpydoc style.
+Also make sure to update the `README` file or other metadata files if necessary.
+* **Tests**: Make sure to write tests for your code.
+We use `pytest` for testing.
+You can run the tests with `python -m pytest` in the root directory of the project.
+* **Commit messages**: Make sure to write clear and concise commit messages.
+Include the issue number if you are fixing a bug.
+* **Dependencies**: Make sure to include any new dependencies in the `requirements.txt` and `pyproject.toml` file.
+If you are adding a new dependency, make sure to include a brief description of why it is needed.
+* **Code formatting**: Make sure to run a code formatter on your code before submitting the PR.
+We use `black` for this.

+You should also try to avoid rewriting functionality, or adding dependencies that are already present on one of our dependencies.
+This would make the codebase more bloated and harder to maintain.

+If you are contributing code that you did not write, you must ensure that the code is licensed under an [MIT License](https://opensource.org/licenses/MIT).
+If the code is not licensed under an MIT License, you must get permission from the original author to license the code under the MIT License.
+Also make sure to credit the original author in a comment in the code.

+### Module Specific Guidelines

+#### `models` module

+Our models are based on the `lightning.LightningModule` class.
+This class is a PyTorch Lightning module that simplifies the training process.
+You should follow the PyTorch Lightning guidelines for writing your models.
+You can find more information [here](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html).

+As a rule of thumb, all front facing model classes should inherit from the `LightningModule` class.
+Subclasses of this class can be only `torch.nn.Module` classes.

+In the same way, all front facing model classes should have default parameters for the `__init__` method.
+This classes also should be able to receive a `config` parameter that will be used to configure the model.
+The config parameter should be a dictionary with the parameters needed to configure the model.

+The `models` module is divided into `nets` and `ssl`:

+* The `nets` module contains model architectures that can be trained in a supervised way.
+* The `ssl` module contains logic and implementations for self-supervised learning techniques.

+In a general way, you should be able to use a `nets` model in to a `ssl` implementation to train a model in a self-supervised way.

+We strongly recommend that, when possible, you divide your model into a backbone and a head.
+This division allows for more flexibility when using the model in different tasks and with different ssl techniques.

 ## How to report a bug